4. ON PAUL K. FEYERABEND

-I have frequently aligned myself with a scientific perspective, though my priorities are in philosophy.
-My first book was an essay on the history of science, and I subsequently formulated an unofficial "science of culture" in an early manuscript that was published several years later (Meaning in Anthropos, 1991).
+I have frequently aligned myself with a scientific perspective.
+However, my priorities are in philosophy.
+My first book was an essay on the history of science.
+I subsequently formulated an unofficial "science of culture" in an early manuscript that was published several years later (Meaning in Anthropos, 1991).
 The essay, Psychology in Science, conflicted in the closing pages with the relativism expressed by Paul K. Feyerabend (1924-1994), a philosopher of science who had created a strong academic controversy in this respect.
-I argued for method against Feyerabend’s “anything goes,” and this was considered unusual for a writer outside the academic career zone.
+I argued for method against Feyerabend’s “anything goes.”
+This was considered unusual for a writer outside the academic career zone.

 I believe in a form of empiricism such as the Club of Rome furthered, i.e., discovering what is actually happening, as distinct from what is commonly believed.
-Science is often delimited by pedantic arguments from one quarter, though another camp have become reckless in disavowing all “method,” leading to the postmodernist situation of “anything goes” in which many distractions have been let loose for the unwary.
+Science is often delimited by pedantic arguments from one quarter, while another camp have become reckless in disavowing all “method,” leading to the postmodernist situation of “anything goes,” in which many distractions have been let loose for the unwary.
 I am not a rigid processualist, but far less am I a new age subjectivist.
 The controversy surrounding Feyerabend can illustrate some contrasts in the assessment of science.

 Scientific discovery does not always occur when or where it is expected, and as in the instance of ecology, the achievement can take time to seep through into the consensus validation.

 To illustrate one aspect of my contention: the method involved in the ecological research was intense, but the general reception of findings was discrepant with empirical priorities and relevant validation.
 In his relativist argument, Feyerabend missed the crux of the ecological method that was in process during the 1970s.
 So did many other academics and far too many politicians.